tzoof/BRUCE/README.md

 # BRUCE - Bundle Recommendation Using Contextualized item Embeddings

-This is our official implementation for the paper: BRUCE - Bundle Recommendation Using Contextualized item Embeddings<br/>
+This is the official implementation for the paper: BRUCE - Bundle Recommendation Using Contextualized item Embeddings<br/>

 # Run the Code
 ## Best Configurations